 A discussion paper from McKinsey Global Institute published in 2018 discusses massive skills shortage in various work functions due to the widespread adoption of Artificial Intelligence (AI) and Robotic Process Automation (RPA).
 The paper indicates organizations will struggle to find resources with critical thinking, information processing, creativity, decision making, etc.

-Disruption to the education systems worldwide has a direct and long-term impact on the talent output; L&D leaders and training managers will have to have a holistic approach to problem-solving while navigating the upcoming L&D maze.
+Disruption to education systems worldwide has a direct and long-term impact on talent output; L&D leaders and training managers will have to have a holistic approach to problem-solving while navigating the upcoming L&D maze.